-Routine pre-sales inquiries, “how-to” questions from existing customers, database repair and recovery for customers who have lost data after hardware failures, as well as creation and editing of both technical and marketing documentation, technical training of coworkers and partners alike.
+Routine pre-sales inquiries, “how-to” questions from existing customers, database repair and recovery for customers who have lost data after hardware failures, as well as creation and editing of both technical and marketing documentation, delivering webinars and technical training of coworkers and partners alike.

 Are you currently working on any specific projects?

-I’m currently focusing on assisting service providers bring the SPE solution online from a technical perspective.
+I’m currently focusing on assisting service providers bring the MailStore Service Provider Edition online from a technical perspective.

 What is special about email infrastructure and archiving from a technical support perspective?Are there any specific challenges?

 Despite being a very old concept, email is a constantly moving and evolving technology, with people using email for everything ranging from general communication to a file-exchange mechanism, order management systems and more.
 No two customers use email quite the same way, and people have surprisingly different workflows, which are often reflected in the way they want to use an archiving product.

 What is the trickiest case you have solved so far?

 I had one case where a customer reported that archived email appeared and disappeared from MailStore Server.
 It turned out the stored data on a file server that he’s recently replaced, a coworker plugged in the old server and the DNS records periodically switched, so after a reboot he’d find MailStore Server connected to one database or the other randomly.
 Since both versions started as copies of the same data, it wasn’t immediately apparent that anything was actually wrong, other than recently archived messages being missing.

 Are you interested in IT outside of work?
 What kinds of things are you doing at the moment?